nezha3/Order-n-Delivery/README.md

-# sentimentAnalysisForTwitterApp
+# Punctuation Dictionary
-iPhone app for detecting depressive disorder
+A small iOS application for punctuation dictionary.